rickkbarbosa/azure-monitor/README.md

 * *AZURE CLIENT NAME* : This macro exists for Inventory Purposes.
 The discover will create hosts for each component detected, and add in groups "{$CLIENTNAME} - Azure/ITEM" (E. G.: ClientName - Azure/VirtualMachine) .

+### Regarding duplicated names ###

+Sometimes, you have hosts with same names, like a database and a virtual machine called "foo".
+Zabbix doesn'allow duplicated names.
+The way I've found to workaround it was append suffix and prefix on hostnames.
+So, you'll see hosts with these names:

+* sql/foo
+* vm/foo

+In order to still make sense the names, there's a macro AZURE_xxxx_NAME, where _xxxx_  is the type of item at the macro

 ### BUY ME A COFFEE ;)